-It could be that you’re starting a new online business or expanding your existing business and for the first time you’ll need to make regular business to business (B2B) international payments to a supplier, contractor or possibly even staff in an overseas office.
+Perhaps you’re starting a new online business, or expanding your current company’s eCommerce operations abroad.
+For the first time, you may need to make regular business to business (B2B) international payments to a supplier, contractor or possibly even staff in an overseas office.

 Whenever you are exchanging one currency to another you will want to limit your exchange rate risk and keep bank fees and charges to a minimum.
-Afterall, every extra cent you pay in fees or FX margins, means less profit for your business.
+After all, every extra cent you pay in fees or foreign exchange (FX) margins, means less profit for your business.

-There are a number of options for making international payments to overseas businesses and which option you choose will largely depend on how frequent and how large your transactions are.
-Some of the options available for B2B transfers include:
+With that in mind, let’s take a look at some of your options for making international payments as a business.
+The option you choose will largely depend on how frequent and how large your transactions are.

 - Business credit card